NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 Let’s first look at the datasets before applying any batch correction.
 We perform standard preprocessing (log-normalization), and identify variable features based on a variance stabilizing transformation (`"vst"`).
-Next, We scale the integrated data, run PCA, and visualize the results with UMAP.
+Next, we scale the integrated data, run PCA, and visualize the results with UMAP.
 The integrated datasets cluster by cell type, instead of by technology